Belarus court gives opposition activists lengthy sentences

 Kolesnikova, who helped coordinate monthslong opposition protests that erupted after an August 2020 presidential vote, resisted authorities’ attempts to force her to leave the country.

-Kolesnikova and Znak stood trial behind closed doors, with their families only allowed to be present at the sentencing hearing on Monday.
+Kolesnikova and Znak went on trial behind closed doors, with their families only allowed to be present at the sentencing hearing on Monday.

 “For many, Maria has become an example of resilience and the fight between good and evil.
 I’m proud of her,” Kolesnikova’s father, Alexander, told The Associated Press on Monday.
 “It’s not a verdict, but rather the revenge of the authorities.”